Emilot/Collybia_Packages/README.md

 Packages of Collybia repository

-This repository contains all the PKGBUILDS used for the packages of Collybia distribution.
+This repository contains all the PKGBUILDS and system files used for the packages of Collybia distribution.